davidsondefaria/desafio-hubla/processDescription.md

 In order to make it simple, I will only create a page with a table, an insert button and a header, and maintain the style really simple, but not _ugly_.

+I have started the page development installing some dependencies that I will use, setting up ChakraUI and creating the Header component.
+In this time, I realized that my frontend fold have been considered as submodule all this time, so, some commit have been lost.
+I changed the folder name to `frontend-transaciton` and removed the old submodule.
+This problem happened because I first started the project with a `.git` inside the frontend folder (I forgot to remove when installed Gatsby).